vogt4nick/recipes.vogt4nick.com/src/references/chefs.md

 ## Mark Bittman

-Mark Bittman wrote our most comprehensive and most versatile cookbook, the "Big Red Book," [How to Cook Everything](https://smile.amazon.com/How-Cook-Everything-Recipes-Anniversary/dp/0764578650).
+Mark Bittman wrote our most comprehensive and most versatile cookbook, the "Big Red Book," [*How to Cook Everything*](https://www.amazon.com/dp/0764578650).

 Whenever we try a new recipe, we look for Mark's stripped down, essential interpretation first.
 He has the rare talent to write unambiguous directions while leaving room for individual taste.
 In doing so, Mark really hones in on the spirit of each recipe.
 When I'm feeling particularly academic, I read through each chapter more thoroughly and learn something new every time.